angielopes/purrfect-cats/README.md

-# Purrfect Cats
+# 🐈 Purrfect Cats

 Purrfect Cats is a Python-based application that simulates the management of both domestic and wild cats.
-Using Object-Oriented Programming (OOP) concepts, this project models various cat behaviors such as eating, playing, meowing, and sleeping.
+Using Object-Oriented Programming (OOP) concepts, this project models various cat behaviors such as eating, playing, hunting, and sleeping.

+This project also serves as an opportunity to improve my skills with GitHub, applying best practices for version control, collaboration, and branching.
+It leverages GitHub’s tools, such as Pull Requests (PRs) for code review, and integrates clear documentation with docstrings and automated tests to ensure maintainability and code quality.
+Additionally, I am using this project to prepare for the GitHub Foundations certification exam, further solidifying my knowledge of GitHub’s core features and workflows.

 ## Features